HOI-Diff: Text-Driven Synthesis of 3D Human-Object Interactions using Diffusion Models: Experiments

 \subsection{Setup}

-\myparagraph{Dataset.} Since no dataset exists designed for studying text-driven 3D HOIs generation, we manually label interaction types, interacting subjects, and contact body parts on top of the BEHAVE dataset ~\cite{bhatnagar22behave}.
-We then use ChatGPT to assist in generating three text descriptions for each HOI sequence, increasing the diversity of the data.
+\myparagraph{Dataset.} Since the data designed for studying text-driven 3D HOIs generation is severely scarce, we manually label interaction types, interacting subjects, and contact body parts on top of the BEHAVE dataset ~\citep{bhatnagar22behave}.
+We then use GPT-3.5~\citep{chatgpt} to rephrase and generate three text descriptions for each HOI sequence, increasing the diversity of the data.
 Specifically, BEHAVE encompasses the interactions of 8 subjects with 20 different objects.
-It provides the human SMPL-H representation~\cite{SMPL:2015}, the object mesh, as well as its 6DoF pose information in each HOI sequence.
-To ensure consistency in our approach, we follow the processing method used in HumanML3D \cite{Guo_2022_CVPR} to extract representations for 22 body joints.
+It provides the human SMPL-H representation~\citep{SMPL:2015}, the object mesh, as well as its 6DoF pose information in each HOI sequence.
+To ensure consistency in our approach, we follow the processing method used in HumanML3D~\citep{Guo_2022_CVPR} to extract representations for 22 body joints.
 All the models are trained to generate $L=196$ frames in our experiments.
 In the end, we have 1451 3D HOI sequences along with textual descriptions to train and evaluate our proposed approach.
-We provide more details in the supplementary material.
+We follow the official train/test split on BEHAVE.
+We provide more details of the dataset and annotation process in Appendix~\ref{supp:dataset}.

+In addition, we evaluate our approach on OMOMO dataset~\citep{li2023object}.
+OMOMO focuses on full-body manipulation with hands.
+It consists of human-object interaction motion for 15 objects in daily life, with a total duration of approximately 10 hours.
+It provides text descriptions for each interaction motion.
+We utilize their object split strategy for both training and evaluation, ensuring the objects between the training and testing sets are different.
+Additionally, we preprocess human and object motion, similar to our way for the BEHAVE dataset.
+More details are in Appendix~\ref{supp:omomo}.

-\myparagraph{Evaluation metrics.} We first assess different models for human motion generation using standard metrics as introduced by~\cite{Guo_2022_CVPR}, namely \textit{Fréchet Inception Distance (FID)}, \textit{R-Precision}, and \textit{Diversity}. \textit{FID} quantifies the discrepancy between the distributions of actual and generated motions via a pretrained motion encoder. \textit{R-Precision} gauges the relevance between generated motions and their corresponding text prompts. \textit{Diversity} evaluates the range of variation in the generated motions.
+\myparagraph{Evaluation metrics.} We first assess different models for human motion generation using standard metrics as introduced by~\citep{Guo_2022_CVPR}, namely \textit{Fréchet Inception Distance (FID)}, \textit{R-Precision}, and \textit{Diversity}. \textit{FID} quantifies the discrepancy between the distributions of actual and generated motions via a pretrained motion encoder. \textit{R-Precision} gauges the relevance between generated motions and their corresponding text prompts. \textit{Diversity} evaluates the range of variation in the generated motions.
 Additionally, we compute the \textit{Foot Skating Ratio} to measure the proportion of frames exhibiting foot skid over a threshold (2.5 cm) during ground contact (foot height $<$ 5 cm).